adkah/portfolio/index.md

 # Technical Writing Portfolio

+---

 Hi there!
-I'm Adrian, an experienced and detail-oriented **technical writer**.
+I'm Adrian, an experienced and detail-oriented **technical writer** based in Montreal, Canada.

-Click the links below to view samples of my work.
+I specialize in creating concise, user-friendly documentation for complex software.
+Click the links below to view samples of my work:

 * [Setup your Integration]({% link docs/doc1.md %})
 * [Manage your Products]({% link docs/doc2.md %})